Quantum-Accelerators/quacc/docs/src/user/advanced/alt_workflows/prefect.md

 To modify where tasks are run, set the `task_runner` keyword argument of the corresponding `@flow` decorator.
 The jobs in this scenario would be submitted from a login node.

 An example is shown below for setting up a task runner compatible with the NERSC Perlmutter machine.
-By default, {obj}`make_runner` will generate a {obj}`dask-jobqueue.SLURMCluster` object.
+By default, {obj}`make_runner` will generate a `prefect_dask.DaskTaskRunner` composed of a `jobqueue.SLURMCluster` object.

 ```python
 from quacc.util.wflows import make_runner